akhayoon/workshop-renderatl-final/README.md

 ## Testing CreateCustomerModal Component

 In this part of the workshop, we will learn how to test the `CreateCustomerModal` component.
-This component is located in its own file called `CreateCustomerModal.test.tsx`.
+This component is located in its own file called `CreateCustomerModal`.
 We will be using the `@shopify/react-form` library and testing a custom hook with a mock implementation that uses the provider.

 ### Basic Modal Tests